The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-25747 Overview

-CVE-2026-25747 is an Insecure Deserialization vulnerability in the Apache Camel LevelDB component.
+CVE-2026-25747 is a deserialization of untrusted data vulnerability [CWE-502] in the Apache Camel LevelDB component.
 The DefaultLevelDBSerializer class deserializes data read from the LevelDB aggregation repository using java.io.ObjectInputStream without applying any ObjectInputFilter or class-loading restrictions.
-An attacker who can write to the LevelDB database files used by a Camel application can inject a crafted serialized Java object that, when deserialized during normal aggregation repository operations, results in arbitrary code execution in the context of the application.
+An attacker who can write to the LevelDB database files used by a Camel application can inject a crafted serialized Java object.
+When the aggregation repository deserializes that object during normal operation, the payload executes arbitrary code in the context of the application.

 Critical Impact